 U+FFFD.
 The U+FFFD REPLACEMENT CHARACTER is the general substitute character in the Unicode Standard.
-It can be substituted for any "unknown" character in another encoding that cannot be mapped in terms of known Unicode characters (see Section 5.3, Unknown and Missing Characters).
+It can be substituted for any "unknown" character in another encoding that cannot be mapped in terms of known Unicode characters.
+It can also be used as one means of indicating a conversion error, when encountering an ill-formed sequence in a conversion between Unicode encoding forms.
+See Section 3.9, Unicode Encoding Forms for detailed recommendations on the use of U+FFFD as replacement for ill-formed sequences.
+See also Section 5.3, Unknown and Missing Characters for related topics.

-16.9 Tag Characters
+23.9 Tag Characters